visual-space/nano-data-binding/README.md

 * **src/parse.ts** - When one of the source values has changed, the associated data bind behavior is executed.
 * **src/utils.ts** - An essential part of the entire process is evaluating the data bind code in the context of the child element.

-In developement mode you can easily review the entire process by logging debug statements in the browser console.
-To enable all the debug statements type in the console `debug.enable(ndb:*)`.
-Of course, beforehand you need to install the [Debug](https://github.com/visionmedia/debug) library using the the follwing command `npm i debug -D`.

-## Flexibility
+## Tips and tricks
 * **Runtime changes** - There is no compilation process.
 Data binds can be added at runtime just by inserting new elements with databind attributes.
 The mutation observable will take care of initialising the data binds for you.
 Responsible coding is adivsed, this pattern could be difficult to maintain if abused.
 * **Mix Javascript and HTML** - React library demonstrated that mixing Javascript with HTML can be a successful pattern if used with reponsability.
 Web components together with string literals permit the same approach.
 The data binds can complement this approach resulting in a hybrid codebase.
+* **Debugging** - In developement mode you can easily review the entire process by logging debug statements in the browser console.
+To enable all the debug statements type in the console `debug.enable(ndb:*)`.
+Of course, beforehand you need to install the [Debug](https://github.com/visionmedia/debug) library using the the follwing command `npm i debug -D`.

 ## Read the source, Luke...
 You will do yourself a great service by spending 30 mins to read the source code.
-Clearly understanding what happens after a data bind is initialised can make the difference when it comes to improving performance.
-Extra effort was spent documenting the code so it can be easily digested.
-And feel free to contribute if you see room for improving the code while keeping the soruce code readable.
+Clearly understanding what happens after a data bind is initialised can make all the difference when it comes to improving performance.
+Extra effort was spent documenting the code so it can be easily reviwed.
+Feel free to contribute if you see possible improvements.
+Keeping the same well document and minimalistic approach will be much appreciated!